-With our body and hormones changing with time, you may also notice changes with the hair too.
-Other than the hormonal changes, one of the major reasons for your black hair turning brown is due to damages caused by the sun.
+With our body hormones changing with time, you may also notice changes in the hair too.
+Other than hormonal changes, one of the major reasons for your black hair turning brown is due to damage caused by the sun.

 There are several factors why some people complain about their natural black turning brown.
 One has to understand what kind of chemicals he/she is exposed to other than sunlight.